EbadShabbir/Argus/README.md

 # Argus: Can Argus Judge Them All?
 Comparing VLMs Across Domains

 Argus is a benchmarking framework for evaluating **Vision-Language Models (VLMs)**—notably **CLIP**, **BLIP**, and **LXMERT**—across a diverse set of multimodal tasks and datasets.
-Drawing inspiration from the all-seeing giant of Greek mythology, Argus systematically examines the strengths, weaknesses, and generalization capabilities of leading VLMs, with a special focus on **cross-domain consistency, efficiency, and real-world deployment** in resource-constrained environments[1].
+Drawing inspiration from the all-seeing giant of Greek mythology, Argus systematically examines the strengths, weaknesses, and generalization capabilities of leading VLMs, with a special focus on **cross-domain consistency, efficiency, and real-world deployment** in resource-constrained environments.

 ---